ukri-excalibur/excalibur-tests/docs/tutorial/durham_reframe_tutorial.md

 5. Working with build systems -- Make, CMake, Autotools, Spack examples
 6. Avoiding build systems -- Run-only tests

-Adapted from [ReFrame 4.5 tutorials](https://reframe-hpc.readthedocs.io/en/v4.5.2/tutorials.html) that cover more features.
+This tutorial is adapted from [ReFrame 4.5 tutorials](https://reframe-hpc.readthedocs.io/en/v4.5.2/tutorials.html), that also cover more ReFrame features.
+Direct quotes from the tutorial are marked with

+> ReFrame Tutorials

-There's a [new tutorial](https://reframe-hpc.readthedocs.io/en/v4.6.0/tutorial.html) in ReFrame 4.6
+There's a [new tutorial](https://reframe-hpc.readthedocs.io/en/v4.6.0/tutorial.html) with a slightly different approach in ReFrame 4.6.

 ---